 - Proactively identify opportunities for placing articles, op-ed pieces, and letters to the editor in partnership with the national communications team

 - Coordinate media interviews with E4E staff and members

 - Equip senior leaders with talking points, training, and other preparation related to earned media opportunities

 - Analyze local press coverage and keep E4E staff apprised of recent media narrative

-- Track and report on press coverage of E4E-NY and members
+- Track and report on press coverage of E4E-CHI and members

-- Build and manage the E4E-NY communications calendar to identify, track and plan chapter announcements, events and press plans
+- Build and manage the E4E-CHI communications calendar to identify, track and plan chapter announcements, events and press plans

 - Write op-eds, press releases, advisories, letters to the editor, and other media pieces from a variety of voices